Skip to main content

 How will Learning Capture help me?

-Recordings can help you to prepare for learning, revisit content and check over any difficult areas at your own pace.
+Recordings can help you to prepare for learning, revise for exams, and check over any difficult areas at your own pace.

 Help and Guidance

-Help and advice on accessing recordings, using Yuja, and your responsibilities as a student when using recordings can be found on our YuJa Help Page for Students.
+Advice and support on accessing recordings, using YuJa, and your responsibilities as a student when using recordings can be found on our YuJa Help Page for Students.

 Recording of live teaching sessions

-Your lecturer may record some of your teaching sessions, depending on the content.
-Your lecturer will notify you before a recording is started.
+Your lecturer might record some sessions, depending on what’s being covered.
 Please speak to your lecturer if you have any questions or concerns.

 Top tips for watching a recording of teaching session: